Sc3l3t0n/timeStamp/README.md

 If you want to get started with "timeStamp," follow these steps:

 1. **Download the App:**
-   - You can download the app in one of two formats on [releases](https://github.com/Sc3l3t0n/timeStamp/releases):
+   - You can download the app in one of three formats on [releases](https://github.com/Sc3l3t0n/timeStamp/releases):
      - `timeStamp.jar` for Java users.
      - `timeStamp.exe` for Windows users.
+     - `timeStamp_windows_vX.X.X.zip` for Windows users (includes JRE)

 2. **Check System Requirements:**
    - For running the `.jar` or `.exe` file, ensure you have Java Development Kit (JDK) version 17 or higher installed on your system.
+   - Use the `.zip` file on Windows to avoid the installation of a JDK to execute `.exe`

 3. **Run the App:**
    - Double-click the `.jar` or `.exe` file to launch "timeStamp."
+   - `.zip` unzip the folder and read howto.txt

 4. **Start Tracking Time:**
    - Begin tracking your time by adding tasks and projects within the app.